juju/docs/src/en/charms-scaling.md

 ## Scaling behind a Load Balancer

-Usually you just can't add more units to a service and have it magically scale
-- you need to use a load balancer.
-In this case you can just deploy a proxy in front of your units; let's deploy a load balanced mediawiki:
+Usually you just can't add more units to an application and have it magically cale - you need to use a load balancer.
+In this case you can just deploy a proxy in front of your units; let's deploy a load balanced MediaWiki:

 ```bash
 juju deploy haproxy